Mac Sharry, O’ Foley, Ó Foghladha.

 The name Foley comes from the Gaelic “foghlaidh” which means ‘pirate’ or ‘marauder’.
 The name’s original stronghold was Co.
 Waterford in the south, and it has since spread to the nearby counties of Cork and Kerry.
 In parts of Ulster the name Mac Searraigh has sometimes been incorrectly translated as Foley.
 The name is ranked among the top sixty most popular in the country, with the majority of Foleys being concentrated in the province of Munster.

-The hand knit Foley sweater has a small honeycomb central panel, flanked by cables, diamond stitches with a central cable, and tree of life on either side.
+The Foley sweater has a small honeycomb central panel, flanked by cables, diamond stitches with a central cable, and tree of life on either side.
 The honeycomb stitch represents work, cables are symbolic of good luck, and the tree of life symbolises family unity.
-This beautiful Aran sweater has been hand knitted in the traditional báinín (pronounced ‘baw neen’) colour, the natural white of the wool.
+This beautiful Aran sweater has been knitted in the traditional báinín (pronounced ‘baw neen’) colour, the natural white of the wool.
 It comes to you complete with a clan history and crest.
 It is made of 100% merino wool, is water repellent and breathable.
-It has been hand crafted in the traditional Irish style, and, with care, will last a lifetime.
+It has been crafted in the traditional Irish style, and, with care, will last a lifetime.